-With new technology and social media channels entering our lives and tempting us into spending more than we should – or even make high-risk investment moves – I began thinking why is there still no focused effort being put towards teaching kids how money works.
+With new technology and social media channels entering our lives and tempting us into spending more than we should – or even making high-risk investment moves – I began thinking about why is there still no focused effort being put towards teaching kids how money works.

 In fact, I created this blog because of this specific reason: lack of financial literacy and money education in schools – and in our society in general.
 Therefore, in this article, I’ll be exploring the reasons why personal finance isn’t taught in school and what we can do about it.

 The current state of financial education in schools

 Honestly, I was surprised to find out that the national curriculum in England has actually had some finance studies included under citizenship education since 2014.
 According to the Department for Education, the curriculum should:

 - Enable all pupils to manage their money on a day-to-day basis, and plan for future financial needs.

 Despite the curriculum, The Young Persons’ Money Index study 2020-21 reveals some intriguing facts about money and personal finance education:

 - More than a third of people aged 15-18 say they haven’t received any financial education in school.